Magnetic structure of coronal dark halos: Discussion

-In addition to the 2021 November 5 Solar Orbiter observations, we further analysed SDO/HMI observations of 2018 April 22nd (see Appendix~\ref{appendix}) studied by \cite{Lezzi2023}.
+In addition to the 2021 November 5 Solar Orbiter observations, we further analysed SDO/HMI observations of 2018 April 22nd (see Appendix~\ref{appendixA}) studied by \cite{Lezzi2023}.
 The authors used a different technique to compare the magnetic field and derived the unsigned magnetic field, $B_{unsigned}$, which is the mean of absolute values of only those pixels above the noise level.
-By applying their technique and using a noise level threshold of 8\,G, we derive $B_{unsigned}=16.1$\,G for the QS and a $B_{unsigned}$ value of 15.6\,G. This value for the dark halo is slightly lower than the 17.0\,G reported by \cite{Lezzi2023}.
+By applying their technique and using a noise level threshold of 8\,G, we derived $B_{unsigned}=16.1$\,G for the QS and a $B_{unsigned}$ value of 15.6\,G. This value for the dark halo is slightly lower than the 17.0\,G reported by \cite{Lezzi2023}.
 The corresponding unsigned magnetic flux densities, $\langle$|\blos|$\rangle$, calculated using Eq.~\ref{Eq.fluxdensity} are 5.0\,G and 6.1\,G for the dark halo and QS, respectively.
 Qualitatively, the result is the same as for the \hrt\ data: The $\langle$|\blos|$\rangle$ within the dark halo is, on average, weaker than in the QS.
-This difference is with 1.1\,G clearly stronger in the \hmi\ data set, while the difference in the \hrt\ data set is 0.4\,G or less (excluding DH1).
-It is also worth noting that, in the 2018 \hmi\ data set, the $\langle$|\blos|$\rangle$ inside the dark halo remains weaker than in the QS at all distances from the AR centre, even at the inner boundary.
+This difference is with 1.1\,G clearly stronger in the \hmi\ dataset, while the difference in the \hrt\ dataset is 0.6\,G or less (excluding DH1).
+It is also worth noting that, in the 2018 \hmi\ dataset, the $\langle$|\blos|$\rangle$ inside the dark halo remains weaker than in the QS at all distances from the AR centre, even at the inner boundary.

-Dark halos typically show a systematic trend of the unsigned magnetic flux density dropping with radial distance from the AR, i.e from their boundaries closest to the AR centre to their outer boundaries (see Sect.~\ref{S:BLOS_distance} and Appendix~\ref{appendix}).
+Dark halos typically show a systematic trend of the unsigned magnetic flux density dropping with radial distance from the AR, i.e from their boundaries closest to the AR centre to their outer boundaries (see Sect.~\ref{S:BLOS_distance} and Appendix~\ref{appendixA}).
 Close to the boundary to the AR the magnetic field is significantly stronger than in the QS.
 Then it drops to field strengths below the QS, and hence to values that compare well to coronal voids.
 In CHs and coronal voids the magnetic elements are more uniformly distributed than in the dark halos.

 The dark halo patches show flux imbalances ranging from 10\% to 37\% (see Table~\ref{table} and Sect.~\ref{S:flux_imbalance}).
-Equatorial CHs on the other hand typically show much stronger flux imbalances of at least 50\% (\cite{Wiegelmann2004} and \cite{Hofmeister_2017}).
-DH3, which overlaps with the equatorial CH, shows no significant deviation from the other dark halo patches.
+Equatorial CHs on the other hand typically show much stronger flux imbalances of at least 50\% \citep{Wiegelmann2004,Hofmeister_2017}.
+The patch DH3, which overlaps with the equatorial CH, shows no significant deviation from the other dark halo patches.